kushagraa-j/cpp/1.BASICS/1.8.Basic-Input-and-Output/main.md

 For now just remember that std is company of which cout is a product imported to your country by iostream.
 We must reffer cout as std::cout as you would say for a mobile (Xiaomi:Note10).

-Lets see how we can use cout,
+Lets see how we can use cout:

 ```cpp
 #include <iostream>